 Get Reliable Affiliate Marketing Tools to Track Performance

-This step is the foundation for getting accurate data.
 With the right tracking software, you can monitor essential metrics such as clicks, conversion rates, average order value, and commission-to-revenue ratio.
-These metrics reveal your top performers and show how the entire affiliate program is affecting your bottom line.
+These numbers reveal your top performers and show exactly how your affiliate program is affecting the bottom line.
+Good tools also support better search engine visibility by helping you understand which traffic sources are generating the most ranking power and link equity for your web pages.

 Segment Your Top-Performing Affiliates

-Your top-performing affiliates are a mix of those who bring the most traffic and those who bring loyal, repeat buyers.
-How do you discover these affiliates?
-Simply through your affiliate tracking tool.
-That’s why it’s important to choose the right tool that provides comprehensive analytics.
+Your best affiliates are a mix of those who bring the most affiliate traffic and those who bring loyal, repeat buyers.

 Finally, Don’t Treat Analytics as a One-Off Task